kb0099/cool_cats_daddy_o/README.md

 ## Notes

 * Some aspects of the features to add are left vague.
 Please make an implementation decision and document your decision.
 * Include automated tests for any important logic you add (e.g. how you calculate word count).
-There is a sample test in `tests/Example.elm`
+There is a sample test in `tests/Example.elm`.
+Run with `elm-test`.